Get all the latest data for Lyon

 What is the average housing price in Lyon in 2026?

-We are writing this as of the first half of 2026, using the latest data from December 2025, which we collected from authoritative French sources and manually verified.
+We are writing this Lyon housing price update as of 2026, using the latest data collected from authoritative sources that we manually double checked.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in Lyon.